Applying for a Grant

 To apply for a grant from Leeds Community Foundation, as a minimum you must be a not-for-profit organisation or social enterprise with the following in place:

-- At least 3 Trustees, Directors or Management Committee members who are independent and unrelated.
+- At least 3 Trustees, Directors or Management Committee members who are independent and unrelated, and none of whom have more than 50% control.

-- A bank or building society account in the name of your organisation with a minimum of two unrelated cheque signatories.
+- A bank or building society account in the name of your organisation with a minimum of two unrelated cheque signatories, and two signatories required to sign off transactions.

 Browse our Open Grants